 Heart/Mind Fasting

-Jan 1 / Bernard Shannon
+Jan 1

-As Zhuangzi famously states, one must learn to “listen not with the ears, nor with the mind, but with the qì.”
+We blindly see the world that is constructed by our desires, fears, memories, and social conditioning.
+These fragment awareness by editing details and distorting responsiveness by fueling reactivity.
+The practice of Xīn zhāi clears these filters.
+As Zhuangzi famously stated, one must learn to “listen not with the ears, nor with the mind, but with the qì.”
 Listening with qì signifies a mode of perception rooted in embodied presence rather than conceptual interpretation—a receptive stillness that allows situations to reveal their inherent direction.

 In modern terms, xīn zhāi fǎ closely parallels advanced forms of mindfulness and somatic awareness.
 It regulates the autonomic nervous system, quiets habitual cognitive loops, and restores a sense of safety and coherence in the body.
 By suspending narrative-making and self-judgment, the practitioner accesses a mode of awareness that is non-defensive and non-grasping.
 This has profound psychological implications: trauma responses soften, identity becomes more flexible, and intuitive intelligence re-emerges.
 What Daoism calls alignment with the Dao, psychology might describe as integrated presence.